Corporate Backgrounder - Winter 2015

 Synopsys also maintains a broader semiconductor vendor and IP vendor program aimed at enabling our vendor partners to produce the best quality libraries and design flows for mutual customers.

 Synopsys Users Group (SNUG)

-Established in 1990, SNUG represents a global design community focused on accelerating innovation.
-As the electronics industry’s largest user conference, SNUG delivers a robust technical program developed by users, for users and includes strong ecosystem partner participation through Design Community Expos in many regions.
-The 2012 SNUG brought together nearly 9,000 users across North America, Europe, Asia and Japan, and featured nearly 250 customer papers.
-For information on the SNUG 2013 program, or to view SNUG Silicon Valley keynote presentations, please visit the SNUG Conference
+Established in 1991, SNUG represents a global design community focused on accelerating innovation.
+As the electronics industry's largest user conference, SNUG delivers a robust technical program developed by users, for users and includes strong ecosystem partner participation through Design Community Expos in many regions.
+SNUG brings together nearly 9,500 users across North America, Europe, Asia and Japan, and features approximately 270 customer papers.
+For information on the SNUG 2014 program, or to view SNUG Silicon Valley keynote presentations, please visit the SNUG Conference

 Synopsys University Program

 Another way Synopsys demonstrates its commitment to accelerating innovation is through its Worldwide University Program.
 Synopsys is committed to providing research and academic institutions with access to the tools and technology needed to develop well-educated students who can meet the difficult challenges of IC and SoC design.
 Prior to entering the workforce, engineering students receive hands-on experience — in the classroom and in graduate-level research programs — with Synopsys' industry-leading EDA and IP solutions.
 Synopsys software is currently installed in more than 1800 educational institutions worldwide and reaches thousands of students and professors across the globe every year.

 Synopsys Community Affairs

 Synopsys Community Affairs embodies the company's values by implementing worldwide philanthropic strategies that strengthen local communities, encourage employee engagement and inspire a new generation of technology leaders.